moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 So the full CentOS container running a little COBOL Hello World application needs access to six hundred thirty seven files, and CINC Auditor/InSpec running a 22-line profile directly on the OS needs to access over one hundred four thousand files.
 That doesn't directly mean that one is more or less of a security risk than the other, particularly given that a Hello World application can't report on the compliance state of your machines, containers, applications, et cetera, but it is fun to think about.

+TODO: super fun to remember what containers are actually doing via this output, isn't it?
+TODO: what can you do with this output in a pipeline
+TODO: call out processes which didn't access files - how do you dig into them?
+TODO: can one use this to run a profile without root? if not why does it matter?

 ## Parsing ebpftrace Output

 Again, [Julia Evans](https://jvns.ca/) has [written](https://jvns.ca/blog/2018/02/05/rust-bcc/) [about](https://jvns.ca/blog/2017/04/07/xdp-bpf-tutorial/) [eBPF](https://jvns.ca/blog/2017/06/28/notes-on-bpf---ebpf/) and you should read those posts as well as Brendan Gregg's posts because it's a lot to wrap your head around.

 I've really only been looking at eBPF tooling in my spare time for the past month, I'd heard of it previously in different contexts but hadn't dug into it much so I don't know enough yet about how it could be used to attach to a particular process and follow it along during execution, rather than observe system behavior as a whole across a slice of time to enable system monitoring and performance observation.
 Still, it can be useful in this context so I'll write about it a bit.

+TODO: the rest of this material is on another machine, add it

 ## Closing thoughts